bcrowell/whiz/README.md

 The semicolon separates online problems from problems that are human-graded.
 The problems before the semicolon are human-graded (the default).
 After the semicolon, the prefix "o:" says that these problems are online.
-Problems can also be marked with a star to show that they are extra credit, as in line 9, where the prefixc "*o:" says that the problem gamma-derivation is an extra-credit online problem.
+Problems can also be marked with a star to show that they are extra credit, as in line 9, where the prefix "*o:" says that the problem gamma-derivation is an extra-credit online problem.

 It is possible to place notes in the homework printout that the student receives.
 An example is